-If you’re going to try a natural deodorant, my best recommendation is a cream version.
+If you’re going to try a natural deodorant, my best recommendation is a cream deodorant.
 I spent around three years dodging these, thinking they would be more messy and inconvenient than a roll-on or spray.
-Three years later, I found out I’d been missing out on the most effective, long-lasting deodorants…
+Three years later, I found out I’d been missing out on the most effective, long-lasting deodorants out there!

-My favourite cream deodorant has to be Elsa Organic’s Ocean Deodorant, which has a breezy peppermint scent.
-This uses teatree oil to make it naturally antibacterial, and keeps my underarms happy and moisturised all day long.
+My favourite cream deodorant has to be Elsa Organic’s Deodorant*.
+I started off using their Ocean scent which has a breezy peppermint smell, but I’m now hooked on their Lemon Deodorant instead.
+Elsa’s uses teatree oil to make it naturally antibacterial, and keeps my underarms happy and moisturised all day long.

-You can apply this deodorant by unscrewing the cap and rubbing the cream tube against your underarms – making it just as convenient as a roll-on.
+You can apply this deodorant using the little wooden spatula that comes with the tin, and applying it to your underarms – it melts within seconds, making it just as convenient as a roll-on.

 If packaging is your main focus when buying beauty products, the Earth Conscious Stick Deodorant is your best bet.
 This is also a cream deodorant, and it comes in a clever cardboard tube and lid.
 Made from coconut oil, arrowroot powder, and bicarbonate of soda, it kept me clean and try at all times – even during my trip to Marrakesh last year.